 The CXC uses commercial Helpdesk software to track users' requests and problems.
 Click on "Log into the CXC HelpDesk", and the HelpDesk login box will appear.
 Enter a user name (we suggest first and middle initial followed by last name, but any unique string will be okay) and password and press enter/return to log in.
-Once you have logged in, you can send a query (or "ticket") by clicking on the "Open a New Ticket".
+Once you have logged in, you can send a query (or "ticket") by clicking on "Open a New Ticket".
 New users will be asked to enter more information (this only needs to be done once).
 HelpDesk also allows you to search previous tickets that are not private.
 More detailed information is given on the interface.
 Users can also email the CXC HelpDesk: cxchelp@head.cfa.harvard.edu.

 In the last few days before and after the proposal deadline, we activate a dedicated email address for problems with proposal submission.
 This address should be used for proposal submission purposes only and is not active for most of the year.
 This dedicated email address helps the CDO to deal more efficiently with the very large volume of correspondence we receive around the proposal deadline.
 Dates for which the address is switched on will be posted on the proposer page at the CXC website.
-The proposal help email address is: prophelp@head.cfa.harvard.edu.
-Proposal queries submitted to the HelpDesk will always be answered.
+The proposal help email address is: <a href="mailto:proposal-queries-no-proposal-queries-